 include the students, faculty, staff, the employers of our students, sponsors of our

-Dedication & commitment.
-Faculty, staff and graduates have an ethic where hard work,
+Dedication & Commitment: Faculty, staff and graduates have an ethic where hard work, industriousness, and

-Honesty & Integrity.
-The faculty, staff and students recognize that honesty and integrity
+Honesty & Integrity: The faculty, staff, and students recognize that honesty and integrity are essential

-are essential in all of our actions, both as individuals and as a collective.
+in all of our actions, both as individuals and as a collective

-Supportive Community.
-Faculty, staff and students in the Whitacre College of Engineering
+Supportive Community: Faculty, staff, and students in the Whitacre College of Engineering support and

-support and care about one another, sharing a sense of community that promotes creativity
+care about one another, sharing a sense of community that promotes creativity and

-Diversity.
-It is through supporting and encouraging a diversity of people, a diversity
+Diversity: It is through supporting and encouraging a diversity of people, a diversity of thought,

-of thought, and a diversity of learning and teaching that will allow our college to
+and a diversity of learning and teaching that will allow our College to become a dynamic

-Teaching & Learning.
-Faculty members are dedicated to developing the knowledge and
+Teaching & Learning: Faculty members are dedicated to developing the knowledge and capabilities of students

-Discovery & Research.
-Faculty members value the research enterprise and share their
+Discovery & Research: Faculty members value the research enterprise and share their enthusiasm for discovery

 State of the College